 Alarm Type Icon Color Meaning Network 4 Red At the Span level, indicates the Span has lost network communication with the Server.
 At a higher level of the tree (such as Card level), indicates that all of the subordinate components have lost communication with the Server.
-One or more components subordinate to the level where the orange lightning bolt appears has a network error, but not all components are in the same state.
+Orange One or more components subordinate to the level where the orange lightning bolt appears has a network error, but not all components are in the same state.
 2 N/A The Recording Span cannot connect to its Call Recording Cache (CRC).
-Telco Red Yellow The Span is in telco red alarm.
-The Span is in telco yellow alarm.
-Blue The Span is in telco blue alarm.
+Telco ¥ Red The Span is in telco red alarm.
+On SIP, no SIP options seen.
+Yellow The Span is in telco yellow alarm.
+BI The Span is in telco blue alarm.
 Orange One or more Spans subordinate to the level where the orange bell appears are in telco alarm.
 LINE N/A The Span is offline (acting as a passive pass-through device).
 Slink, N/A The SS7 signaling link time slot is inoperative (down).
-Dch N/A The D-channel on the S N/A The D-channel on the Span is inoperative (down).
+D CH N/A Th N/A The D-channel on the Span is inoperative (down).